Throat Cancer Signs, Symptoms and Warning Signs-My Father's Personal Story

 Dedication To My Father-in-Law

 I am dedicating this story to my father-in-law.
 I am sharing his story to hopefully save someone else from having to go through what he did.
-Throat cancer symptoms are often similar to strep throat, thus, you need to be aware of the other signs of throat cancer.
-His wasn't caught early enough, and therefore, he had no chance.
-I hope I help someone, especially if you smoke or drink.
-This is a horrible disease, and if I could make a difference in either early detection, prevention, or anything, then something positive has come out of this horrible tragedy.
+Throat cancer symptoms are often similar to strep throat.
+It's important for you to be aware of the warning signs or symptoms of this disease.
+My dad's cancer wasn't detected early enough; therefore, he had no chance.
+I hope to help someone by sharing his story; especially if you smoke or drink.

 What Led to My Father's Throat Cancer